jaysoo/nx-react-book/manuscript/chapter3.md

 ## Automatic code formatting

 One of the easiest ways to waste time as a developer is on code style.
-We can spend time *hours* debating with one another on whether we should use semicolons or not--you should; or whether we should use a comma-first style or not--you shouldn't.
+We can spend *hours* debating with one another on whether we should use semicolons or not (you should); or whether we should use a comma-first style or not (you should not).

 [Prettier](https://prettier.io) was created to stop these endless debates over code style.
 It is highly opinionated and provides minimal configuration options.
 Best of all, it can format our code *automatically*.
 This means that we no longer need to manually fix code to conform to the code style.